Restaurant Waitlist Management: Best Practices for 2026

 • Failing to notify when tables are ready: Missed seatings mean empty tables sitting unused while guests wait unknowingly

-Key features of an effective waiting list system
+Key features of an effective restaurant waitlist system

-When evaluating software that handles waitlists, look for capabilities that match how your restaurant actually operates rather than features that sound impressive but go unused.
+When evaluating software that handles waitlists, look for capabilities that match how your restaurant actually operates, not features that sound impressive but go unused.

 FeatureWhy it matters